MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L11-1ofeach-wrapup.md

 \vspace{0.2in}

-10. Write a paragraph summarizing the results of this study.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:
+9. Write a paragraph summarizing the results of this study.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:

+* Introduction statement

+    * Research question

+    * Observational units

+    * Variables (roll & type)

+    * Sampling method

+    * Study Design

 * Summary statistic and interpretation

     * Summary measure (in context)